 A wide variety of flora and fauna makes Walberswick popular with ramblers and visitors alike.
 A major attraction for children in summer is crabbing by the harbour, where bridges and river banks become crammed with buckets, lines – and foul smelling bait!

-In 2010 Walberswick hosted the thirtieth British Open Crabbing Championship.
+From 1980 to 2010 Walberswick annually hosted the British Open Crabbing Championship.
 Over the years this annual family event has raised useful funds for various charities and good causes, both local and national, while participants enjoy the delights of this simple outdoor pleasure.